mukobi/Sundari-A-Procedural-Mandalorian-City/README.md

 ## Folder Structure

 - Blender: Project files and exported models for modelling the car and scattered city pieces along with exported FBX version of the the OBJ models exported from Houdini.
 - Final Output: Images, GIFs, and videos showing my progress and selected rendered works.
-If you just want to see my results, please check out this folder.
+If you just want to see my results, please check out this folder (especially Renders\Sundari Final v3.mkv).
 - HIP: Houdini project files.
 This was where I also exported OBJs from Houdini, but I've .gitignored that output folder.
 - Quixel Mixer: Textures I exported from Quixel Mixer for the metal and glass of the city.
 - SundariUE4: Unreal Engine 4.26 project bringing everything together and adding lighting, the flying car particle systems, camera animation, and rendering for the final cinematic.